($803) Cost to ship a car from Greenville, SC to Des Moines, IA

 The time of the year

-Seasonal demand and weather conditions in both Greenville and Des Moines can impact car shipping prices.
+The time of year and weather conditions in Greenville and Des Moines play a major role in determining car shipping rates.

 If you're moving to Greenville, SC, May, September and October are the best months to move to the city.
 Heat are tolerable and even desirable on some months.
 Winters are short and generally cool.